72 BBQ Side Dishes That Are Better Than the Main Event

 26. Salami, Artichoke and Ricotta Pasta Salad

 All of your antipasto favorites in one bowl.
-Skip hearty red sauce for a lighter version with Italian flavors like rosemary and artichoke hearts.
+Skip hearty red sauce for a lighter version with Italian ingredients like rosemary and artichoke hearts.

 29. Cold Sesame Cucumber Noodles